nikopastore/Flight-Fare-Forecasting/README.txt

 1. Open our repo's "Multiple_Model_Framework" folder.
 2. To generate weak baseline results across all partitions, open the "Weak_Baselines.ipynb" notebook in Google Colab with a CPU runtime.
 This may take around 3-4 hours.
 To reduce runtime, one may generate weak baseline results for only a single data partition.
 To do this, navigate to the "Partition Selection" -> "Procedure" section, which contains only a single code cell.
 In this cell, manually adjust the partitions to be considered using the list variable named "pnos."
 E.g., to only evaluate data partition 1, set pnos = [1].
 3. To generate other model results for a given partition, open one of the pipeline output folders (e.g., "p1_pipeline_outputs") and download the relevant files.
-4. In the following example for partition 1, the following files would need to be downloaded: "PCA_part_1.tar.gz", "prePCA_part_1.tar.gz", "stats_1.npy".
-Analogous files would need to be downloaded if evaluating other partitions.
+4. In the following example for partition 1, the following files would need to be downloaded: "PCA_part_1.tar.gz", "prePCA_part_1.tar.gz", "stats_1.npy". nalogous files would need to be downloaded if evaluating other partitions.
+These files would need to be uploaded to the "content" folder of Google Colab.
+A new folder named "PCA" would also need to be created in the "content" folder in Colab, inside which the "stats_1.np" file would be placed.
+5. With this setup, proceed to download one of the available models under the "Multiple_Model_Framework" -> "p1_pipeline_outputs" folder in our GitHub repo.
+E.g., if evaluation of RandomForestRegression on partition 1 is desired, download "Partition1_RandomForestRegressor.ipynb" and upload it to the "content" folder in Colab.
+6. Proceed to run the notebook on Colab to generate test results; this will likely take several hours.
+Afterwards, basic statstics for prediction squared errors are output towards the end of the notebook.
+This reveals the mean squared error of predictions on the partitionn.

 ---
 ## Milestone Reports